288: No Such Thing As An Elephant In The Airport

 Because you don't want to kill your sturgeon, get all the eggs out, and it's not at the right stage.

-And then, if they're right, then they'll kill the sturgeon and get the eggs.
-And if they're wrong, then they'll just let her go for a while.
+And then if they're right then they'll kill the sturgeon and get the eggs and if they're wrong then they'll just let her go for a while.

-Yes, but we only have paper straws in our business, so it's good for the environment.
-And then, do you, what, if it's not ready yet, do you just sew it back up?
+And then do you what if it's not ready yet, do you just sew it back up?
 Yeah, yeah.
+And then that is insane.

-Isn't it, Joe?
+Isn't it Joe?
 They have a bit of a rough old ride surgeon because it's not just caviar.
-We also use them for beer, don't we?
-Traditionally, they were the original icing glass providers.

 It was used in things like Guinness until a couple of years ago.
 I think they got rid of it.